 If you have found yourself with a layover at Paris Charles de Gaulle Airport, you may now be wondering what to do with your time….besides sleep!
 The larger of two Paris airports, CDG is a busy airport with a confusing layout that can get the best of even the most seasoned travellers.
-While the duration of your layover and the terminal you are stuck in will greatly affect your overall enjoyment of time at CDG, there are some decent facilities suited for layover passengers.
+While the duration of your layover and the terminal you are stuck in will significantly affect your overall enjoyment of time at CDG, there are some decent facilities suited for layover passengers.

 1. Enjoy a meal

 France and food go hand-in-hand, but that wasn’t always the case at CDG.
-Luckily, It seems the airport has refreshed their approach to food, so it’s not the food desert it once was.
-You’ll certainly find something to satisfy in the many cafes and restaurants.
-Paul is one go-to option for coffee and sandwiches, and you can sample the colorful macaroons at Laduree (they’re great as souvenirs, too, if you’re willing to share).
+Luckily, It seems the airport has refreshed its approach to food, so it’s not the food desert it once was.
+You’ll undoubtedly find something to satisfy in the many cafes and restaurants.
+Paul is one go-to option for coffee and sandwiches, and you can sample the colourful macaroons at Laduree (they’re great as souvenirs, too, if you’re willing to share).
 A fancy splurge is the Caviar House & Prunier Seafood.
 Healthier food is available at EXKi and Naked.
 Of course, Starbucks, Pret a Manger, and McDonald’s may be just what you’re looking for.

 2. Relax in a lounge

 Airport lounges might be the perfect way to spend your layover – pay a flat fee and get unlimited food, drinks, WiFi (and maybe even shower facilities), all in a relaxing environment.
 Not a First or Business Class flyer?
 No problem!
 Several lounges here offer access to any traveller, no matter the airline or class flown.
-Simply purchase a lounge pass online or use a lounge membership program to gain entry.
+Purchase a lounge pass online or use a lounge membership program to gain entry.
 Locations and details are available in our Paris Charles de Gaulle Airport Guide.

 3. Go shopping